Starlink Roam vs Residential: Costs, Speeds, and Who Should Choose Each Plan

 Should You Switch to Starlink Roam?

-Switching to Starlink Roam largely depends on your lifestyle and what type of internet you’re already working with that may or may not be successful.
+Switching to Starlink Roam largely depends on your lifestyle and the type of internet you’re already using, and it may or may not be successful.
 A Starlink Roam subscription may make sense if you live in an area with no internet providers beyond satellite or DSL, and you want to take your equipment on the road with you regularly.

 The service is ideal for travelers who need a consistent home base or are driving from place to place enough to need an independent internet source.
 If you live full-time in an RV or take months-long trips throughout portions of the year, Starlink Roam is an excellent solution.

-However, unless you have extenuating circumstances where you need global access or an uncongested network in the evenings, Mobile Global and Mobile Priority plans may not be necessary.
+However, unless you have extenuating circumstances where you need global access or an uncongested network in the evenings, Roam or Priority plans may not be necessary.
 There are ways to work around not being online during peak service hours, and most travelers are not driving across continents.

 Frequently Asked Questions About Starlink Roam vs Residential